 Who wants to build a factory just to have it taken away by a greedy government official?
 This occurs all the time in socialist nations.

-Who wants to hire and train thousands of workers if one knows they may all be killed or raped if they donŐt obey the orders of the government?
-The government may want them to make inferior products or to work more slowly, or something else stupid but they do this all the time in order to keep the people in poverty or oppressed in some other way.
+Who wants to hire and train thousands of workers if one knows they may all be killed or raped if they don’t obey the orders of the government?
+The government may want them to make inferior products or to work more slowly, or something else in order to keep the people in poverty or oppressed in some other way.

-3. Capitalism allows the individual and companies to retain the earnings or profit they make from selling their goods and services.
-This is the reward system that keeps people working hard.
-It is not ideal, but it works quite well to motivate people to come to work and to work diligently and carefully.
-This is necessary to make good products and to offer good services.
+9. Profit is the reward system that keeps people working hard.
+It is not an ideal motive, but it works quite with many people to motivate them to come to work and to work diligently and carefully.
+At this time, it is necessary to make good products and to offer good services.

 In contrast, socialist and communist economies do not allow much, if any profit for those who do the work of setting them up and running the factories and offices.

 The result is the leaders of industry do not work hard.
 They have little incentive to do so.
 They simply come to work and do as little as they need to do to keep the government spies and bureaucrats happy.

 Also, the fruits of their labor can be taken from them in an instant, and this occurs often in these nations, so this also prevents them from working hard.
 This produces many fewer products and very inferior products.

 Venezuela is an excellent recent example of where the government has gotten rid of the profit motive and confiscated many factories.
 This once prosperous nation has been reduced to abject poverty.
 Rogue governments like this because prosperous people are much harder to control.
 This is very important to understand.